 In the middle of the 13th century, French Dominican friar, Vincent de Beauvais, gave a truncated account of the same tale in his Speculum Historiale (Mirror of History).
-Nearly all medieval accounts of the story are traceable to William or Vincent, with attempts to date the event more or less precisely: they were just as sure the Venus tale was an actual incident as Alfonso was sure the Marianised derivative version was true.
+Nearly all medieval accounts of the story are traceable to William of Malmesbury or Vincent de Beauvais, with attempts to date the event more or less precisely, because they were just as sure the Venus tale was an actual incident as Alfonso was sure the derivative Marianised version was true.

-The details of William’s earlier story seem confused, as if it had been added to previously and incoherently.
+The details of William of Malmesbury’s story seem confused, as if it had been added to in ways that did not cohere with the original tale.
 The Roman goddess, Venus, symbol of love, beauty, sex and seduction, has been demoted and debased, having somehow become subject to the authority of the ghostly procession’s demonic leader, who can call on God to do his bidding.
 The suburban priest, Palumbus, appears to be both Christian and Satanic.
-Perhaps in William of Malmesbury we see a muddled Christianisation of an earlier story, associating Venus with evil forces to suit Christian propaganda, with other characters at a confused transition point.
-The later Marian version in the Cantigas is neater and testament to the fact that, if a story is good enough to use for religious purposes, it really doesn’t matter if the religion is the wrong one and the details don’t fit: that can be changed.
-What remained the same was the ring as a symbol of marriage/betrothal, the supernatural statue imbued with the living human attributes of beauty, seduction, physical movement, malevolent emotions and jealous revenge, and the mortal man unknowingly drawn into a drama that threatens his most intimate relationship.
+Perhaps in William of Malmesbury we see a muddled Christianisation of an earlier story, associating Venus with evil forces to suit Christian theology, with other characters imported to drive home this point.
+The later Marian version in the Cantigas is neater and testament to the fact that, if a story is good enough to use for religious purposes, it really doesn’t matter if the religion is from a different time and place and the details don’t fit: that can be changed.
+The core elements remained: the ring as a symbol of marriage/betrothal, the supernatural statue imbued with the living human attributes of beauty, seduction, physical movement, malevolent emotions and jealous revenge, and the mortal man unknowingly drawn into a drama that threatens his most intimate relationship.

 From Plato to Pinocchio: likeness comes to life